what does orp stand for

 Environmental monitoring:

 Sensors help scientists track the redox state of the air.
-Researchers also use them to check soil and water.
+Researchers also use them to check soil and drinking water.
 This helps assess environmental pollution.

 Research laboratories: